Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Implementation and Evaluation

-We evaluate the performance of our DKG in both the good case and bad case scenarios.
-In the good case, all nodes are honest.
-In the bad case, we set all nodes whose node ID is smaller than $n/2$ to be corrupted.
+We evaluate the performance of our DKG in both the good-case and bad-case scenarios.
+In the good cases, all nodes are honest.
+In the bad cases, we set all nodes whose node ID is smaller than $n/2$ to be corrupted.
 A corrupted node, if elected as a dealer in Round 1, will broadcast malformed ciphertexts to all nodes, causing $n$ complaints against it in Round 2.
-Given a fixed number of nodes and good or bad case, each experiment configuration is repeated 8 times.
+Given a fixed number of nodes and good or bad cases, each experiment configuration is repeated eight times.

+In reality, the timeout parameter for the \textbf{receive\{\}} at the start of Round 3 should be calibrated based on the communication cost in bad cases.
+In our implementation, the calibration is implicit: the timeout parameter is set to a sufficiently large value, while the actual communication cost in bad cases is measured independently.

-{\bf Running Time.} We measure the running time of the entire \dkgname\ protocol by capturing the time difference between the moment when the communication network is established and when a node finishes computing the shared public key and its secret share.
-We take the \textbf{maximum} of this time difference value across all nodes and all repeats to represent the end-to-end running time of our protocol.
-We also set the time window of Round 2 according to the maximum time cost.
-The results are shown in Fig.\ref{fig:e2e-result}A. Besides the inherent 60 s incurred by two broadcast rounds, our DKG protocol only requires a few more seconds to finish the multi-cast round and all computation tasks.
+{\bf Adjusted Running Time.} The total running time of the entire \dkgname\ protocol can be defined by the time difference between the moment when the communication network is established and when a node finishes computing the shared public key and its secret share.
+However, this measurement will always incorporate the 60-second broadcast time, which may vary in different settings.
+Hence, an adjusted running time is measured by subtracting the 60-second broadcast cost from the running time of the whole \dkgname\ protocol.
+Observe that the adjusted running time consists only two components: the communication cost incurred by the \textbf{multicast} in Round 2, and all computation costs throughout this protocol.

+We take the \textbf{maximum} adjusted running time across all nodes, and all repeats, to represent the end-to-end running time of our protocol.
+The adjusted running time of bad cases are shown in Fig.\ref{subfig:e2e-running-time}.
+In additional, a breakdown by the \textbf{multicast} communication cost and the computation cost is shown within the stacked bar chart.
+Note that the good cases should always perform better than the bad cases, hence, we only represent the bad cases to demonstrate the worst-cast scenario.

+Our DKG protocol only requires a few seconds to finish the multicast round and all computation tasks, in additional to the omitted 60-second broadcast cost.

-{\bf Bandwidth Usage.} We record the inbound and outbound bandwidth of each node in Megabytes and demonstrate the \textbf{maximum} bandwidth usage of all nodes and all repeats in Fig.\ref{fig:e2e-result}B. The key observation is that the bandwidth grows linearly in regard to the size of the group.
+{\bf Bandwidth Usage.} We record the inbound and outbound bandwidth of each node in Megabytes ($10^6$ bytes) and demonstrate the \textbf{maximum} bandwidth usage of all nodes, and all repeats in Fig.\ref{subfig:e2e-bandwidth}.
+The key observation is that the bandwidth grows linearly depending on the size of the group.